S-STALWART-S/logger-chalker/README.md

-A simple package to log your i/o.
-One of the main features of this package is the leveling and coloring of logs
+A simple package to log your data.
+The main feature of this package is leveling

-**Install:**
+## Install

 ```bash
 npm i logger-chalker